enriquepablo/terms/README.rst

     is just syntactic sugar.
     ``Person1`` would be equivalent to something like "for all x, x is a person and x...".
-    ``LovesVerb1`` would be equivalent to something like "for all x, a x is a loves and x...".
+    ``LoveVerb1`` would be equivalent to something like "for all x, a x is a love and x...".

  *  The design of the system is such that both adding new facts (with their consecuences)